-If you have had close contact with someone who has COVID-19, you are required (per NAC 441A.280) to maintain quarantine (stay home and away from others).
+If you have had close contact with someone who has COVID-19, you may be required (per NAC 441A.280) to maintain quarantine (stay home and away from others) as outlined below.

 After your quarantine period you should continue to limit your contact with others as much as possible, and always wear a face mask when you are around people who do not live with you.